 Create a drawing or painting, rigorously using proportion (this of course means you do the calculations before you do much drawing!).
-(Should your work be selected for the end-of-semester art show, thumb tacks or staples will be used to display it.
-If you don't want that, please mount it on some sort of matting through which we can put thumb tacks.)
-Write an accompanying analysis which begins by giving your work a title and describing in broad terms what you are trying to do mathematically, and which then goes in to considerably more detail, with all the appropriate calculations.
+Write an accompanying page or so which begins by describing in broad terms what you are trying to do mathematically, and which then goes in to considerably more detail, with all the appropriate calculations.
 Think in terms of a description that would accompany your art in an art show - you'd want them to know how you incorporated math into the work, and what mathematical principles are illustrated.
-(Or think of it in terms of making clear to me all the effort that went into your work.)

-To go into greater depth, (and thus to potentially earn more points), you can measure your work after you've finished it, and compare the proportions you ended up with to the ones you were aiming for, discussing the error range and whether it was small or large, and how it compared with what you expected
+To go into greater depth, you might also want to measure your work after you've finished it, and compare the proportions you ended up with to the ones you were aiming for, discussing the error range and whether it was small or large, and how it compared with what you expected